9jaDevo/invalid-traffic-blocker-ip2location/README.md

 ### 2.0

 This is a major update that migrates from IPHub.info to IP2Location.io API.
 You will need to obtain a new API key from IP2Location.io and update your settings.
-The plugin now uses IP2Location.io's boolean proxy detection system instead of IPHub's numeric block values.
+The plugin now uses a simplified blocking system with IP2Location.io's boolean proxy detection instead of the previous multiple blocking modes.

 ### 1.3